stefankeler96/intens-api-2022/README.md

 What do they do:
 1. Test - builds the code with Maven and runs unit tests
 2. Publish - creates an image of the application using Heroku cli and publishes it to the Heroku repo, replacing the previous one and using it to run the app

+Note: so as not to have the test phase skipped in case of a direct push to the master branch, I've protected the master branch so it only accepts pushes from branch merges.

 ## Environments